Aristotle

 Τῆς παιδείας ἔφη τὰς μὲν ῥίζας εἶναι πικράς, τὸν δὲ καρπὸν γλυκύν. ἐρωτηθεὶς τί γηράσκει ταχύ, “χάρις,” ἔφη. ἐρωτηθεὶς τί ἐστιν ἐλπίς, “ἐγρηγορότος,” εἶπεν, “ἐνύπνιον.” Διογένους ἰσχάδ᾿αὐτῷ διδόντος νοήσας ὅτι, εἰ μὴ λάβοι, χρείαν εἴη μεμελετηκώς, λαβὼν ἔφη Διογένην μετὰ τῆς χρείας καὶ τὴν ἰσχάδα ἀπολωλεκέναι· πάλιν τε διδόντος λαβὼν καὶ μετεωρίσας ὡς τὰ παιδία εἰπώντε“μέγας Διογένης,” ἀπέδωκεν αὐτῷ. τριῶν ἔφη δεῖν παιδείᾳ, φύσεως, μαθήσεως, ἀσκήσεως. ἀκούσας ὑπό τινος λοιδορεῖσθαι, “ἀπόντα με,” ἔφη, “καὶ μαστιγούτω.

-Aristotle experienced problems with certain rulers such as Antipater and the eventual usurper Cassander (one of his students) after the army of Alexander had left Greece.
-He also experienced scrutiny from the Athenians who completely misunderstood his philosophy and found his association with Alexander suspect.
-He left for Euboea and passed control of his school down to Theophrastus, his successor, handing over many of his instructions.
-After this, his writings passed to the Library of the Kingdom of Pergamon and then to Athens.
+Aristotle experienced problems with certain rulers such as Antipater and the eventual usurper Cassander (one of his students) after Alexander’s army left Greece.
+He also came under scrutiny from the Athenians, who completely misunderstood his philosophy and viewed his association with Alexander with suspicion.
+He departed for Euboea and passed control of his school to Theophrastus, his successor, handing over many of his instructions.
+His writings later passed to the Library of the Kingdom of Pergamon and then back to Athens.

-It is known Aristotle ascended and was promoted as being a deity-like figure after his disappearance from the world.
-His followers gathered relics and even instituted a festival known as the Aristoteleia that was celebrated even in the time of Justinian.
-Sulla on account of this divinity also seized Aristotle’s writings and had them brought to Rome.
+It is known that Aristotle was eventually regarded and promoted as a deity-like figure after his departure from the world.
+His followers gathered relics and even instituted a festival known as the Aristoteleia, which was celebrated even in the time of Justinian.
+On account of this divinity, Sulla also seized Aristotle’s writings and had them brought to Rome.

 DISCLAIMER

-Unusually for a denizen of Antiquity, due to the church using certain Aristotelian themes to support their rule, many of Aristotle’s works have survived to a rather considerable length.
-However, these works have still been altered, misrepresented, transcribed badly or are translated horribly from the Ancient Greek.
-It is known for example that certain source copies of the Politics diverge significantly in content.
-Parts of the Nicomachean and Eudemian Ethics are simply interpolated with each other randomly.
+Unusually for a denizen of antiquity, many of Aristotle’s works have survived to a considerable extent, due in part to the Church’s use of certain Aristotelian themes to support their rule.
+However, these works have still been altered, misrepresented, poorly transcribed, or horribly translated from the Ancient Greek.
+For example, it is known that certain source copies of the Politics diverge significantly in content.
+Parts of the Nicomachean and Eudemian Ethics are simply interpolated with each other at random.
 All of his works intended to be read in a literary format are missing.

-One of the documents found by Aristotle that is not part of the Middle Ages collection is the Constitution of the Athenians, discovered as a papyrus in Egypt in the late Victorian period.
-There are many missing writings by Aristotle: of these Constitutions for specific states, there are one hundred and fifty one others that are missing.
+One of the documents attributed to Aristotle that is not part of the medieval collection is the Constitution of the Athenians, discovered as a papyrus in Egypt during the late Victorian period.
+There are many missing writings by Aristotle: of the constitutions for specific states, one hundred and fifty-one are still unaccounted for.

-Even in the writings, Aristotle often asserts that he does not know everything and that what he is putting forth is an experiment in thinking, rather than the final and definitive conclusion on any subject theologians, astronomers, scientists and others have represented his studies as since the Middle Ages.
+Even in his extant writings, Aristotle often asserts that he does not know everything and that what he is putting forth is an experiment in thinking rather than a final and definitive conclusion.
+Theologians, astronomers, scientists, and others have misrepresented his studies as complete and authoritative since the Middle Ages.

 ANALYSIS AND CATEGORIZATION

-Analysis for Aristotle was divorced from using pure reason to make deductions of things: it was a process requiring observation and collecting evidence to formulate conclusions, the foundation of scientific thought.
-He used deduction and induction to achieve this rather than relying on one method or the other.
+For Aristotle, analysis was divorced from pure reason alone; it required observation and the collection of evidence to formulate conclusions—the foundation of scientific thought.
+He used both deduction and induction to achieve this, rather than relying exclusively on either method.

-Believing that areas of knowledge should be segmented into specific categories for ease of use, Aristotle introduced the idea of categorization into sciences and other areas.
+Believing that areas of knowledge should be segmented into specific categories for ease of use, Aristotle introduced the idea of classification into the sciences and other disciplines.

 LOGIC

-Aristotelian logic is known to be the foundation of logic in scientific thought, the foundation of formal logic as a study:
+Aristotelian logic is widely recognized as the foundation of logic in scientific thought—the basis of formal logic as a field:

-ARISTOTLE created the science of logic: this is simple historical fact.
-It was not for him one of the branches of learning —theoretical, practical, or productive —but an instrument that all must use to reach true conclusions.
-His commentator, Alexander of Aphrodisias, was right in calling logic an organon or tool, and since the sixth century a.d. the word has been used as a general name for the logical treatises.
+ARISTOTLE created the science of logic—this is simple historical fact.
+For him, it was not merely one of the branches of learning—whether theoretical, practical, or productive—but an instrument all must use to reach true conclusions.
+His commentator, Alexander of Aphrodisias, rightly called logic an organon, or tool, and since the sixth century A.D., the word has been used as a general name for the logical treatises.
 3

-His work the Prior Analytics is the first extant study of logic and represents logic as the study of argument, a set of true or false statements leading to a truthful or false conclusion.
+His work Prior Analytics is the first extant study of logic and treats it as the study of argument: a set of true or false statements leading to a true or false conclusion.

-He introduced symbols known as variables to represent the subjects of arguments to avoid confusion, a novel development that allowed for more complex and systematic arguments to be made without confusing people.
-One development of Aristotle that is used today is the syllogism, containing a subject, predicate and operator, then a middle term, producing a relationship showing the validity of an argument.
+He introduced symbols—known as variables—to represent the subjects of arguments to avoid confusion.
+This was a novel development that allowed for more complex and systematic arguments.
+One of Aristotle’s enduring contributions is the syllogism, composed of a subject, predicate, operator, and a middle term, producing a relationship that demonstrates the validity of an argument.
 For example:

 Premise 1: